EmileSonneveld/ois-group6/README.md

 - Make Admin a doctor.
 It's ID should be 1
 - Add the diseases/data following the examples in the PDF of deadline 2
 - For completeness: Add the symptoms from the slides

+Postgresql should be running locally
+Migrate from sqlite to other kind of database: https://gist.github.com/sirodoht/f598d14e9644e2d3909629a41e3522ad